-- There would be few if any restrictions on the movement of animal products (such as meat and dairy produce).
+- There would be restrictions on the movement of FMD risk animal products (such as meat and dairy produce).

-- All susceptible livestock that had entered Tasmania in the previous three or four weeks would be traced and subjected to mandatory surveillance.
+- All susceptible livestock that had entered Tasmania in the previous four weeks would be traced and subjected to mandatory surveillance.

 What happens when an FMD outbreak is over?

-- The process of rebuilding the ravaged rural communities and industry sectors, including the tourism industry, which started on day one of the response, continues.
+- The ongoing process will begin to rebuild impacted rural communities and industry sectors, including the tourism industry, which had been directly impacted from day one of the response.

 How widespread is FMD?

-FMD is widespread.
-The World Organisation for Animal Health (OIE) currently lists 65 countries with the same FMD-free status as Australia.
-Some other countries have zones that are recognised as being free of the disease.
+.
+Some 65 countries are listed as having the same FMD-free status as Australia.
+Some other countries also have zones that are recognised as being free of the disease.